bufbuild-ru/docs/blog/python-generated-sdks/index.md

   tagline: "November 29, 2023"
 ---

-**Today we’re announcing the release of Python support for** [**generated SDKs**](/docs/bsr/generated-sdks/python/index.md) **in the Buf Schema Registry (BSR)!** Python engineers no longer need to manage a Protobuf toolchain or generate code locally—they can now download pre-packaged generated code for their Protobuf schemas from the BSR using package management tools like pip, Poetry, Conda, and others that support [PEP 503 - Simple Repository API](https://peps.python.org/pep-0503/).
+**Today we’re announcing the release of Python support for** [**generated SDKs**](/docs/bsr/generated-sdks/python/index.md) **in the Buf Schema Registry (BSR)!** Python engineers no longer need to manage a Protobuf toolchain or generate code locally — they can now download pre-packaged generated code for their Protobuf schemas from the BSR using package management tools like pip, Poetry, Conda, and others that support [PEP 503 - Simple Repository API](https://peps.python.org/pep-0503/).
 These packages are automatically made available when schema changes are pushed to the BSR.

 **Python package support complements our existing support for generated SDKs in** [**Go**](/docs/bsr/generated-sdks/go/index.md)**,** [**JavaScript/TypeScript**](/docs/bsr/generated-sdks/npm/index.md)**,** [**Java/Kotlin**](/docs/bsr/generated-sdks/maven/index.md)**, and** [**Swift**](/docs/bsr/generated-sdks/swift/index.md)**, enabling clients across many platforms to consume generated packages from Protobuf schemas using their native dependency managers.**